 My qualifications began early for me.
 My philosophy and method evolved out of a positive approach to dog training and of gaining a dogs attention through calm steady leadership.
 What I learned over the years is what I teach today…that the rewards for good behavior and for listening are plentiful and honest from me.
 Getting and keeping a dogs attention and focus on it’s owner is of paramount importance in training your dog.
 My training is accomplished through clear hand signals, taps from the leash, vocal commands and “treats” of affection for a job well done!

-I have synthesized my practice into a modern and upgraded approach.
+I have synthesized my practice into a modern and upgraded Sight Sound Touch & Feel approach.
 I’ve developed my program from what the latest dog science tells us, and what I have discovered by working with my family dogs since I was six.
-Stop Sit & Wait has proven it’s effectiveness to my standards.
-It is progressive and effective in humanely administering instant corrections to the dog.
-I harness positive energy to override the dogs worries, fears and trepidations when I want them to “let go and let Joe”!
+Stop Sit & Wait has also proven it’s effectiveness, as it helps build patience in anxious and separation anxiety prone dogs.
+It is progressive and effective in humanely applying instant corrections to the dog.
+I harness positive energy to override the dogs worries, fears and trepidations when I want them to “let go and let me help”!

-My program is all encompassing in terms of helping the dog’s overall mental awareness and understanding and attention abilities towards their humans.
+My program is all encompassing in terms of helping the dog’s overall understanding and attention toward their humans.
 I like to call it Mutt Management.

 Absolutely, but I recommend that the puppy be at least 2.5 – 3 months old (depending on maturity) prior to it’s beginning behavior training course with me.
 Typically, it’s best for the dog to be given obedience and behavior training once they begin to be too much for the owners to handle or maintain.